wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/upgrading-agent.rst

         Agent upgraded: Wazuh v3.0.0 -> Wazuh v3.1.0

-3. Once we receive the last confirmation message, we can check the new agent version:
+3. Once we receive the last confirmation message, the agent is restarted and we can check the new agent version:

     .. code-block:: console